lezmaka/home-assistant.io/source/_integrations/synology_dsm.markdown

 ### USB partition sensors

-Entities partition total size (GB), partition used size (GB), and % of partition used for each partition of each USB disk connected to the NAS.
+Entities reporting partition size (GB), partition used size (GB), and % of partition used for each partition of each USB disk connected to the NAS.

 ## Binary sensors